PetervanLunteren/EcoAssist/README.md

   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/logo_large.png" width=60% height="auto" />
 </p>

 EcoAssist is an application designed to make life easier for people who want to work with object detection models.
-Thanks to the good people at <a href="https://ultralytics.com/">Ultralytics</a>, it is possible to train your own custom model to detect objects in images and videos.
+Thanks to the people at <a href="https://ultralytics.com/">Ultralytics</a>, it is possible to train a model to detect objects in images and videos.
 The only problem is that you need to know a bit of coding before you can use it.
 That is where EcoAssist comes in handy.
 It's a no-code interface with a one-click install, which makes it easy for everybody.
-Here you can annotate, train, and deploy your models **without a single line of code**.
+Here you can annotate, train, and deploy your models without a single line of code.

-I initially created EcoAssist with the aim of training species classifiers to assist ecological projects (hence the name), but it will train and deploy any kind of object detection model.
-If you’re not an ecologist, you’ll just have to ignore the references to the <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a> model and let EcoAssist train the model on your images.
-The rest will work exactly the same.
+I initially created EcoAssist with the aim of training species classifiers to assist ecological projects (hence the name), but it will handle any kind of object detection model.
+If you’re not an ecologist, you’ll just have to ignore the references to the <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a> model.
+The rest will be exactly the same.

+I've written this application in my free evenings and would really appreciate it if people would let me know when it's used, and what for.
+You can contact me at [petervanlunteren@hotmail.com](mailto:petervanlunteren@hotmail.com).
+Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

 <!---
 EcoAssist is an application designed to make life easier for wildlife ecologists who work with camera trap data.
 Thanks to the good people at <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a>, there is a  model which can recognise animals in camera trap images in a variety of terrestrial ecosystems, so that you can e.g., filter out empty images, use its results in image analysers such as <a href="https://saul.cpsc.ucalgary.ca/timelapse/">Timelapse</a>, or kick-start the training of your own species classifier.
 The only problem with using this model is that you need to know a bit of coding before you can use it.
 That is where EcoAssist comes in handy.
 It's a no-code interface with a one-click install, which makes it easy for everybody.

-###
-I've written this application in my free evenings and would really appreciate it if people would let me know when it's used.
-You can contact me at [petervanlunteren@hotmail.com](mailto:petervanlunteren@hotmail.com).
-Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.
 --->

-## Features
+## Main features
+* Easy install all dependencies with one-click
+* Annotate your data using the open-source [labelImg](https://github.com/heartexlabs/labelImg) software
+* Train a custom model using the [YOLOv5](https://github.com/ultralytics/yolov5) architecture
+* Deploy your model on images or videos
+* Post-process your data to separate, visualise, crop, label, or export detections to .csv

+## Extra features (for ecologists)
-* Use either `MDv5a` or `MDv5b` to tag animals, persons and vehicles in both images and video's
+* Use MegaDetector to tag animals in camera trap images
-* Filter out empty images, people, vehicles or animals
+* Filter out the empties
-* Review and edit annotations using the open-source annotation software [labelImg](https://github.com/heartexlabs/labelImg)
 * Create input file for further processing in [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/)
-* Export `.xml` label files in Pascal VOC format for further model training
-* Manipulate data by drawing boxes or cropping detections
-* Use custom models trained from `MDv5` using transfer learning
+* Easily create your own species classifier by transfer-learning from MegaDetector
 <br/>

 ## Demo